 - 4.2 Visit the Jesuits College

-- 4.3 Visit the Jesuit College Church – Church of St John The Evangelist
+- 4.3 Jesuits College and St John The Evangelist Church

 - 4.4 Visit the City Hall

 - 4.5 Visit the Legislative Assembly

 - 4.10 Jardim Botanico Garden and Cable Car

 - 4.12 Farmers Market Funchal